NVIDIA/Megatron-LM/tools/openwebtext/README.md

 ```
 python cleanup_dataset.py <input data file> <output cleaned data filename>
 ```
+Addingtional cleanup (e.g. remove documents less than 512 characters or dataset specific cleaning like stories, realnews datasets) can be done using `cleanup_fix_dataset.py`.
+Program arguments have the details.
 2. Using LSH, find possible duplicates and store then in a file for later processing.
-This step can NOT be sharded and usually takes 12 to 24 hours for OpenWebText dataset.
-The code supports saving and loading fingerprints for recurrent deduplications.
+The code supports saving and loading fingerprints for recurrent deduplications, and is also multithreaded for faster processing.
+More details are can be found at the arguments.
 ```
 python find_duplicates.py --inputs <pairlist list of input cleaned data files and keys, e.g. cc.json cc_id news.json news_id> --output <output possible duplicate urls filename>
 ```